How Much Do Nest Cameras Cost?

 With so many connected devices available, we had fun syncing our Nest cameras up to our lights, having them turn off when our system was armed so it looked like we were home.
 We also had our Echo Flex smart speaker announce when our cameras detected people, which was helpful when we were waiting for deliveries upstairs.
 All in all, Nest’s smart platform integrations are one of its greatest strengths.

-FYI: While Google is still offering security cameras, the Nest Secure service is going to be discontinued in April of 2024.
+FYI: While Google is still offering security cameras, the Nest Secure service discontinued in April of 2024.

 Why Nest Is Worth It